LIFEHUBBER

 Warp is an agentic development environment born out of the terminal, with built-in coding-agent workflows and support for bringing external CLI agents into developer work.

 The official repository presents Warp as a terminal-origin development environment with open client code, agentic management workflows, a built-in coding agent, and bring-your-own CLI agent support for tools such as Claude Code, Codex, Gemini CLI, and others.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is